 - 1. Read the Section on Nuclear Radiology in Brant and Helms.
-This is less than 200 pages and will be a thorough introduction to the subject. - 2.
+This will be a thorough review to the subject. - 2.
 Attend Nuclear Pharmacy Lab with Dr. Vivian Loveless.
 Schedule this with her at the beginning of the block at a time convenient to her and the other residents on NM at MUH and the VA.
 Her office number is 448-6931 and her email is vloveless@uthsc.edu.
 Please coordinate so we only ask Dr. Loveless to do this once a month.
 Be sure only 4 residents (not more) attend this lab each month.
 Also, Dr. Loveless has a 9 question quiz she would like you to complete prior to attending her lab.
 This is found on the Reference page of the Residency Website.